shopware5/devdocs/source/designers-guide/lightweight-backend-modules/index.md

 `isInitialized()`

-Returns if the api is initialized.
+Returns if the API is initialized.

 **Returns**: `boolean`